apache/mesos/docs/roles.md

 A framework specifies which roles it would like to subscribe to when it subscribes with the master.
 This is done via the `roles` field in `FrameworkInfo`.
-A framework can also change which roles it is subscribed to by re-registering with an updated `FrameworkInfo`.
+A framework can also change which roles it is subscribed to by reregistering with an updated `FrameworkInfo`.

 As a user, you can typically specify which role(s) a framework will subscribe to when you start the framework.
 How to do this depends on the